chewepe/VHDLEncryptionProject/XTEA_VHDL/simplex/README.txt

 The testbench can be run with the provided script using the command vsim -do test_script_xtea.tcl

 Hardware implementation:
-According to Quartus Prime analysis tools, maximum achievable frequency for the design is 124.02 MHz using a worst-case four corner analysis, which is higher than the maximum clock speed of a Cortex M3 (120 MHz).
-The design also uses 367 ALMs (adaptive logic modules) and 433 registers, representing less than 1% of the available resources on the Cyclone V 5CEBA9F31C8 FPGA on the ARM MPS2+ board.
+According to Quartus Prime analysis tools, maximum achievable frequency for the design is 124.02 MHz using a worst-case four corner analysis.
+The design also uses 367 ALMs (adaptive logic modules) and 433 registers, representing less than 1% of the available resources on the Cyclone V
+5CEBA9F31C8 FPGA on the ARM MPS2+ board.

 General implementation notes:
 This design operates with a 128-bit block size rather than the standard 64-bit block size typical in XTEA implementations by running two XTEA cores in parallel, encrypting/decrypting one 64-bit block each.
 This design also operates entirely in simplex, i.e. only allowing either encryption or decryption to take place at one time.
-Several different configurations are possible, such as the addition of two more XTEA cores to allow full duplex operation, or the removal of one XTEA core to save space, instead encrypting the 64-bit blocks in serial.
 The correct operation of the encryption mode was also verified by comparing its output to that of a C implementation based on the standard, available at: https://github.com/cantora/avr-crypto-lib/blob/master/xtea/xtea.c